CivicSpleen/ambry/doc/source/building_bundles/creating.rst

 * ``cross`` specifies that the bundle is a crosswalk, which connects other datasets, usually two other indexes.

 Now, you've got a new bundle, and you've verified that it can build.
-The next step is to :ref:`update the configuration and code. <configure_bundle>`
+The next step is to :ref:`update the configuration and code. <bundle_configuration>`